Eads Bridge: Early history

+The bridge was designated as a National Historic Landmark in 1964, in recognition of its innovations in design, materials, and construction methods, and its importance in the history of large-scale engineering projects.
+On its 100th anniversary in 1974, the Times' architectural critic, Ada Louise Huxtable, described it as "among the most beautiful works of man."

+Later history

 The Eads Bridge had long hosted only passenger trains on its rail deck.
 In the late 20th century, however, passenger traffic had declined because of individual automobile use, and the railroad industry was restructuring.
 By the 1970s, the Terminal Railroad Association had abandoned its Eads trackage.
 The bridge had lost all remaining passenger rail traffic to the MacArthur Bridge during the early years of Amtrak; the dimensions of modern passenger diesels were incompatible with both the bridge and the adjoining tunnel linking the Union Station trackage with Eads.

+The TRRA owned the bridge until 1989, when the Terminal Railroad transferred the bridge to the Bi-State Regional Transportation Authority and the City of St. Louis, for incorporation into St Louis' MetroLink light rail system.
+In exchange for Eads Bridge, the TRRA acquired the MacArthur Bridge, previously owned by the City of St Louis.

 MetroLink service over the bridge began in 1993.
 The bridge was closed to automobile traffic between 1991 and 2003, when the city of St. Louis, Missouri, completed a project to restore the highway deck.

 In 1998, the Naval Facilities Engineering Service Center investigated the effects of the ramming of the bridge by the towboat Anne Holly on April 4 of that year.
 The ramming resulted in the near breakaway of the SS Admiral, a riverboat casino.
 Implementing several recommended changes reduced the odds of this happening in the future.

 In 2012, the Bi-State Development Agency/Metro (BSDA/Metro) started the Eads Bridge Rehabilitation project to extend the life of the bridge to at least the year 2091.
 The restorations included replacing 1.2 million pounds of struts, bracing, and other support steel dating to the 1880s; removing all paint and corrosion from the superstructure; re-painting the superstructure with a rust-inhibiting coating; repairing damaged structure; rebuilding concrete supports; restoring the brick archways; and upgrading the MetroLink's rails.
 The total cost was $48 million, with $27 million coming from the American Recovery and Reinvestment Act of 2009.
-While expected to start in 2009, work didn't begin until 2012 due to labor disputes and higher-than-expected cost estimates.
+While expected to start in 2009, work did not begin until 2012 due to labor disputes and higher-than-expected cost estimates.
 Workers completed the project in 2016.